 |ISO-8859-9 / CP1254||Turkish|

-Upon connection, the driver detects the current locale of the process it is loaded in.
+Upon connection, the driver detects the current locale of the process it's loaded in.
 If it uses one of the encodings above, the driver uses that encoding for SQLCHAR (narrow-character) data; otherwise, it defaults to UTF-8.
-Since all processes start in the "C" locale by default (and thus cause the driver to default to UTF-8), if an application needs to use one of the encodings above, it should use the setlocale function to set the locale appropriately before connecting; either by specifying the desired locale explicitly, or using an empty string for example
+Since all processes start in the "C" locale by default (and cause the driver to default to UTF-8), if an application needs to use one of the encodings above, it should use the setlocale function to set the locale appropriately before connecting; either by specifying the locale explicitly, or using an empty string for example

 setlocale(LC_ALL, "") to use the locale settings of the environment.

 Therefore, in a typical Linux or macOS environment where the encoding is UTF-8, users of ODBC Driver 17 upgrading from 13 or 13.1 won't observe any differences.
 However, applications that use a non-UTF-8 encoding in the above list via